 Sandford Orchard

 The family-owned Sandford Orchard was founded in 2002 and is based in the oldest working cider mill in the UK.
 Making the most of the region’s micro-climate to grow bittersweet apples and using the best natural, local ingredients, the team at Sandford produce consistently delicious, small-batch ciders.
-Head over for a tasting tour to see what all the fuss is about.
+Head over for a tasting tour and glean some fascinating insights into the world of cider creation.

 Libbet’s Well